DionneMaguire/stock/README.md

 - Go to the settings tab
 - Scroll down till you find Config Vars.
 - Press the button Reveal Config Vars and enter PORT in the key field and 8000 in the value field.
+- I didn't need a creds file, but if you had you would need to create a Config Vars for the creds file here.
 - Scroll down to buildpacks.
 - Click Add buildpacks and select Python and save.
 - Select node.js and save.